IntelSoftware/SYCL_101/modern/4_hash_tables.rst

 Let's start with **std::unordered_set**.
 According to C++ reference:

-    std::unordered_set is an associative container that contains a set of unique objects of type Key.
+    :code:`std::unordered_set` is an associative container that contains a set of unique objects of type Key.
 Search, insertion, and removal have average constant-time complexity.

 So the mos important information about std::unordered_set is that it contains **unique objects**, they are type of **key** and average access time is **constant**.

-Example std::unordered_set declaration is shown in code below:
+Example :code:`std::unordered_set` declaration is shown in code below:

 .. code-block:: cpp

    std::unordered_set<int> n;

-To initialize an std::unordered_set we can simply assign values to it at the time of declaration.
+To initialize an :code:`std::unordered_set` we can simply assign values to it at the time of declaration.
 Please remember that given values have to be unique.

 .. code-block:: cpp